Conditions of Residency for MRS Accommodation sites

 1.1 No person shall be considered for residency in an MRS accommodation complex if they have previously been evicted from MRS accommodation or have received two formal written warnings regarding their behaviour during a previous residency period in an MRS accommodation complex or equivalent in a Monash Accommodation Services accommodation complex.

 Who allocates a resident to a particular accommodation?

-1.2 Individual resident accommodation allocations are made at MRS' absolute discretion (even in the Urban Community Clayton, where residents may select specific studio apartments as part of the application process).
+1.2 Individual resident accommodation allocations are made at MRS' absolute discretion (including studio apartment accommodation, where residents may select specific studio apartments as part of the application process).
 At any time during a resident's residency, MRS reserves the right to transfer the resident to another accommodation in either the same residential complex or other MRS accommodation provided the other MRS accommodation complex is located at the same campus.
 In the event of an emergency, MRS reserves the right to transfer residents to another MRS accommodation site located on any Monash University campus.

 1.3 Offers of residency and the right to occupy and to continue to occupy, and the allocation of accommodation at MRS accommodation complexes are governed by the MRS Admissions Policy.